Are you looking to further your education or career but have limits on time or transportation?

-Online Classes: Classes in which students complete their coursework by way of the Internet.
-It should be noted that some online instructors require students to participate in on-campus orientation and/or take exams on campus or at an approved testing site.
+In Online Classes students complete their coursework by way of the internet.
+Some instructors require students to participate in on-campus orientations and/or take exams on campus or at approved testing sites.

-Hybrid Classes: Classes in which students complete some class hours by way of the Internet and meet in a classroom setting for the remaining hours.
+In Hybrid Courses students complete some class hours by way of the internet and meet in a classroom setting for the remaining hours.

-Web-Enhanced Classes: Classes in which students meet in a classroom setting during all class hours, but make use of the Internet for communication, out-of-class assignments and learning resources.
+Web-Enhanced Courses are courses in which students meet in a classroom setting during all class hours, but make use of the internet for communication, out-of-class assignments and learning resources.

-The majority of online, hybrid and Web-enhanced courses are offered using the Blackboard 9.1 course management system.
+The majority of online, hybrid and Web-enhanced courses are offered using the Blackboard 9.1 learning management system.

 Search for Online Classes

-Use the Class Search in eSTORM to check out the more than 100 online class options.
+Use the eSTORM Class Search to check out the more than 100 online class options.
 The Mode of Instruction section under Additional Search Criteria allows you to narrow your search to Online Learning courses.